-Ruqaiyya is a student English teacher at Marshall University and a featured contributor in education.
+Ruqaiyya is an English teacher by day and a freelance writer by night.
 Her work can be found on Yahoo!
 News, Yahoo!
 Sports, and Yahoo!
 Voices.
-Ruqaiyya is a professional freela...
+As a freelance writer, Ruqaiyya specializes in content writing,...
 View profile

 - Writer Virginia Woolf Opened Doors for Housebound WomenAlthough Virginia Woolf's work promoted an understanding of the responsiblilities of writers and readers, an unrecognized power, a phantom, pervaded her life and affected her writings.

 - A Room of One's Own Woolf didn't want much in her life:a quiet place to think and write.
 A Room of One's Own by Virginia Woolf is a masterful essay about what all writers need, space.